ipa-nhg/theia-ros-model/README.md

 - Additional Maven/Tycho configuration is added only for the `xtext.ide` projects.
 Example for `de.fraunhofer.ipa.ros.xtext.ide`: https://github.com/erogleva/ros-model/blob/language-server/plugins/de.fraunhofer.ipa.ros.xtext.ide/pom.xml Its goal is to produce an uber/ fat jar which contains all project dependencies.
 After building the projects with maven, the language server can be found in the `target` folder of the respective project.
 Its name ends with `-ls.jar` (so that it can be differentiated from the regular jar).
 These are the only artifacts from the repository needed for Theia.
 - A Theia app is composed of the so called *extensions* (see the [Theia documentation](https://www.theia-ide.org/docs/authoring_extensions) for a more detailed explanation).
 Currently there are two extensions: `ros-dsl` and `rossystem-dsl` for the `ros` and `rossystem` xtext languages respectively.
 - Each extension has a `client` and `server` part (the code is located in the `browser` and `node` folders).
 The node app takes care of starting the language server (this can be seen in `theia/ros-dsl/src/node/ros-dsl-language-server-contribution.ts`)
+- In addition, there is a project which contains the diagram configurations for the `ros-dsl` - `ros-sprotty`

 ### Issues
 - Diagrams: